See how intestinal lymphoma affects me here

 As I mentioned earlier, physical exams in early lymphoma cases are often normal, and physical exams that note weight loss and an unkempt appearance often give no indication of the underlying cause.
 When an abnormal lump, organ shape, or mass is detected, the vet is well along toward a diagnosis but palpation of the abdomens of cats even in advanced stages of lymphoma can appear completely normal.

-No blood test that veterinarians currently have can definitively diagnose lymphoma tumors unless the tumor is of lymphocytes circulating within the blood itself (leukemia).
-You can see how those results arrive back at the vet's office here.
+No blood test that veterinarians currently have can definitively diagnose lymphoma tumors unless the tumor is of lymphocytes circulating with the blood system itself (a leukemia).

 However, complete blood cell counts (CBC/WBCs) sometimes show a mild to moderate anemia (nonregenerative anemia).
 Even more common is low blood albumin levels (hypoalbuminema).
 Low blood albumin protein in lymphomas occurs when cats do not eat sufficiently, when there are changes in their intestinal lining that limit their ability to absorb protein (malassimilation) and when changes caused by intestinal lymphomas cause their intestines to leak protein from their circulation.
 Some of these cats have elevated serum globulin antibodies as well.